mahmoudsror/zappy/README.md

 Well , Now you joined your zappyTeam Workspace .

-It's time to updated our event subscription URL
+It's time to update our event subscription URL

 If you are not linux user , download ngrok from the follwing : [ngrok](https://dl.equinox.io/ngrok/ngrok/stable)